 This means any flexible working arrangement should cover the same percentage of late and weekend shifts as an officer working in the same role who works full hours on the designated shifts.
+Currently operational requirements are becoming more and more strict.
+This is mainly due to the austerity measures and the impact of PBB on the Force and its workforce.

 It is a myth that officers can only apply for a particular flexible working once in a 12-month period.
 This rule applies to police staff but not officers.